Chief Data Architect

 Prior to serving as the Chief Data Architect at ORNL, Edmon was a Chief Data Officer at the Joint Institute for Computational Sciences/National Institute for Computational Sciences (JICS/NICS), a NSF funded XSEDE national supercomputing facility and a joint institute between ORNL and University of Tennessee (UT).
 While at JICS, Edmon was one of the core members of the team that won and established the NSF-funded Southeast "Big Data" Hub, and was a principal investigator on a research project for the Intel Parallel Computing Center (PCC).
 Prior to working at the research institutes, Dr. Begoli held technology leadership positions at a technology startup, and the large commercial organizations.

-Edmon is a member of the IEEE, ACM, Apache Software Foundation (ASF) where he is a committer on the Apache Calcite project.
-He is also a principal member of the INCIT DM32.2 Task Group on Databases.
+Edmon is a member of the IEEE, ACM, and Apache Software Foundation (ASF) where he is a committer on the Apache Calcite project.
+He is also a principal member of the INCIT DM32.2 Task Group on Data Management and Databases.

-Edmon holds undergraduate, graduate, and doctoral degrees in Computer Science.
+Edmon holds undergraduate, graduate (University of Colorado-Boulder), and doctoral degrees (University of Tennessee) in Computer Science.

 Heidelberg Laureate Forum - Early Career Researcher, 2016.
 Mentor: Sir Michael Atiyah